Trips cost people $10m in benefits

 The scheme does allow beneficiaries to travel if Work and Income decides they have a legitimate reason.

 Family Budgeting Services chief executive Raewyn Fox worries some people have had their benefits cut without knowing about the new rules.

 But she says it makes sense to put some restricitons on beneficiaries travelling and the fact she's heard no complaints about the policy from clients makes her think the policy is probably working smoothly.

-Next story in Political: Power profits 'not reaching consumers'
+Next story in Politics: Power profits 'not reaching consumers'